Ashton-Tate: Sale to Borland (1991)

 Esber had been trying to grow the company for years via acquisitions or combining forces with other software companies, including merger discussions with Lotus in 1985 and again in 1989.
 Ashton-Tate's strategically inept board passed up numerous opportunities for industry-changing mergers.
-Other merger discussions that Ashton-Tate's board rejected or reached an impasse on included Cullinet, Computer Associates, Informix, Symantec and Microsoft.
+Other merger discussions that Ashton-Tate's board rejected or reached an impasse on included Informix, Cullinet, Computer Associates, Symantec and Microsoft.
 (Microsoft would later acquire Fox Software after Borland acquired Ashton-Tate and the United States Department of Justice forced Borland to not assert ownership of the dBASE language.)

 In 1990 Esber proposed a merger with Borland.
 During the first discussions, the board backed out and dismissed Esber thinking him crazy to entertain a merger of equals (combining the companies at existing market valuations) with the smaller competitor Borland, and on February 11, 1991, replaced him as CEO with William P. "Bill" Lyons.
 Lyons had been hired to run the non-dBASE business and heretofore had been unsuccessful.
 Lyons would ship dBASE IV 1.1, a product Esber managed and was already in beta when let go.

 After giving the board a merger compensation package (including individual bonuses of $250 thousand) and giving the management team repriced options and golden parachutes, the board and Lyons reinitiated discussions with Borland, but this time structured as a take-over of Ashton-Tate with a significant premium over Ashton-Tate's current market valuation but substantially below the price Esber had negotiated.

 Wall Street liked the deal and Borland stock would reach new highs shortly before and after the merger.
 Some considered the $439 million in stock they paid to be too much.
 Philippe Kahn, CEO of Borland, apparently did not consult with his management team prior to committing to acquire Ashton Tate over a weekend visit to Los Angeles.

 The Borland merger was not a smooth one.
 Borland had been marketing the Paradox database specifically to compete with dBASE, and its programmers considered their system to be far superior to dBASE.
 The Paradox group was extremely upset whenever Kahn so much as mentioned dBASE, and an intense turf war broke out within the company.
 Borland was also developing a competitor product called The Borland dBase Compiler for Windows.
 This product was designed by Gregor Freund who led a small team developing this fast, object-oriented version of dBASE.
 It was when Borland showed the product to the Ashton-Tate team that they finally conceded that they had lost the battle for dBASE.